iagoleal/iagoleal.github.io/content/posts/cuts.md

 $$ f\;\text{convex} \implies \forall x, f(x) \ge f(x_0) + \inner<\lambda_0, x - x_0>.$$

-[^lsc-cvx]: Technically, the theorem requires $f$ to be proper convex _lower semicontinuous_ function.
+[^lsc-cvx]: Technically, the theorem requires $f$ to be a proper convex _lower semicontinuous_ function.
 But in practice, convexity tends to be the only part you need to worry about.

-As a bonus, if you like automatic differentiation as much as I do, you also just learnt how to differentiate procedures performing convex optimization.
+As a bonus, if you like automatic differentiation as much as I do, you also just learnt how to calculate the derivative for any function performing convex optimization during its execution.
 Suppose that $f$ is differentiable at $x_0$.
 Since the derivative is unique and the cut provides us with a tangent, it follows that the derivative equals the optimal multiplier $\nabla f(x_0) = \lambda_0$.